Hereward/kickstart-2018-blog/README.md

 Github: https://github.com/barbatus/typescript

-Developing in Typescript can be a little tricky due to missing type definitions and also bugs in the IDE.

-In addition to the npm types packages, the project includes a custom type definition file (index.d.ts) where I have added random type definitions in order to silence the Typescript compiler.
+The project uses Meteor's "validated methods" package for managing data - providing a robust and flexible framework for building database apis.
+More info: https://guide.meteor.com/methods.html#validated-method

-I use Microsoft VS Code with a number of extensions as noted below.
+I personally use Microsoft VS Code with a number of extensions as noted below.

 ## <a name="style"></a>File Structure